Rockin' the Corps

 Rockin' the Corps was a 2005 concert designed to show appreciation to United States marines and sailors returning home from the Iraq War.

 The free event was attended by approximately 44,000 active duty military personnel and their families and broadcast by the Armed Forces Radio and Television Network to 880,000 servicemembers and civilians at bases worldwide.
 The show was shot with 12 cameras in high-definition.

-Musicians performing include Beyoncé with Destiny's Child, Kiss, Ted Nugent, Godsmack, Darius Rucker with Hootie & The Blowfish and Ja Rule among others.
+Musicians performing include Beyoncé with Destiny's Child, Kiss, Richie Sambora of Bon Jovi, Ted Nugent, Godsmack, Darius Rucker with Hootie & The Blowfish and Ja Rule among others.
 Celebrities appearing include Mary J. Blige, Cindy Crawford, Randy Jackson, Carmen Electra, Alyssa Milano and Sharon Stone, among others.

 The show was organized by Support The Corps, a non-profit organization founded by Joseph E. Robert, Jr., a Washington, D.C.–based businessman.
 Also involved were musician and producer Quincy Jones, music and film producer Spencer Proffer, and music manager Doc McGhee.